Types of Research Questions

 by Colleen M. Kuusinen, Assistant Director for SoTL

 'What works' studies are those that seek to collect evidence on the effectiveness of particular instructional strategies for particular instructional goals.
-Although Hutchings calls them, “What works,” I find it useful to ask “What works for what instructional goal?” to help clarify the intended goal of the strategy and better focus our research (Cohen, Raudenbush, & Ball, 2003).
+Although Hutchings calls them, “What works,” it's often useful to ask “What works for what instructional goal?” to help clarify the intended goal of the strategy and better focus our research (Cohen, Raudenbush, & Ball, 2003).
 The instructional goal in these studies might be looking at student learning goals, but there might also be other outcomes of interest such as increase students’ self-regulatory skills, fostering a disciplinary way of thinking, or increasing students’ capabilities to ask good questions.
-Two examples of what works studies in psychology and physics are:
+Two examples of what works studies with impact at the institutional and department-level are:

 Bernstein, D., & Greenhoot, A. F. (2014).
 Team-Designed Improvement of Writing and Critical Thinking in Large Undergraduate Courses.
 Teaching & Learning Inquiry, 2(1), 39–61. https://doi.org/10.2979/teachlearninqu.2.1.39